nus-cs2103/website-base/admin/tp-deliverables-dg-fragment.md

   * But best not to delete them altogether, as that can result in broken links in your DG page.
  * **The _Appendix: Requirements_ section** should be updated as follows:
    * Requirements implemented in the current version: make sure requirements match the way they are actually been implemented (e.g., use case steps).
-   * Requirements yet to be implements: keep these as well, as this is an ongoing project and these are meant to be implemented in future iterations.
+   * Requirements yet to be implemented: keep these as well, as this is an ongoing project and these are meant to be implemented in future iterations.
 </div>

 ##### DG Tips